 An automatic clothes dryer is considered a necessity in most homes along side the washing machine.
 Some neighborhoods don't allow outdoor clotheslines, drying large items like bed sheets is nearly impossible on inside dryer racks and many of us are pressed for time and can't wait for clothes to air dry.
 But are you getting the best results from your dryer?

-Get The Best Looking Clothes From Your Dryer
+Get the Best Looking Clothes from your Dryer

 - Never overload the dryer.
 The clothes need room to tumble freely for efficient drying and to prevent wrinkles.

 - As you remove clothes from the washer, shake each piece to untangle.
-If different weight items have been washed together - heavy cotton towels and lightweight pajamas - dry them in separate loads.
+If different weight items have been washed together - like heavy cotton towels and lightweight pajamas - dry them in separate loads.

 Reduce Dryer Energy Costs

-A clothes dryer accounts for about twelve percent of your yearly utility costs.
+A clothes dryer accounts for about twelve percent of your yearly home utility costs.
 Learn how to use a dryer efficiently and reduce yearly energy costs.